sproaty/whyteboard/README.txt

 ---- KNOWN BUGS ----

+* Printing quality may be bad
+* Exporting PDFs creates an image of your sheets and then places that image into the PDF.
+Be careful with overwriting.
 * Media Tool may take several file loads to actually load the file correctly.
 * Media Tool may not resize the video/control panel properly
 * Dragging and dropping text from Firefox will 'hang' the program until the text